agisga/agisga.github.io/_posts/2015-8-6-bootstap_confidence_intervals.md

 ci_bootstrap = model_fit.fix_ef_conf_int(method: :bootstrap, boottype: :basic, nsim: 1000)
 ```

-The result is a Hash of intervals bounds for each fixed effects term:
+The result is a Hash of interval bounds for each fixed effects term:

 ```
 {:intercept=>[901.1323777908297, 1127.8830074251803],